-- Science (covering the Brighton and Sussex Medical School, the School of Engineering and Informatics, the School of Life Sciences, the School of Mathematical and Physical Sciences and the School of Psychology). - Social Sciences (covering the University of Sussex Business School, the School of Education and Social Work, the School of Global Studies and the School of Law, Politics and Sociology). - Arts (covering the School of English, the School of History, Art History and Philosophy and the School of Media, Film and Music).
+- Science (covering the Brighton and Sussex Medical School, the School of Engineering and Informatics, the School of Life Sciences, the School of Mathematical and Physical Sciences and the School of Psychology). - Social Sciences (covering the University of Sussex Business School, the School of Education and Social Work, the School of Global Studies and the School of Law, Politics and Sociology). - Arts (covering the School of Media, Arts and Humanities).

-- (a) to approve promotions from Grade A Lectureships to Grade B Lectureships and from Grade B Lectureships to Senior Lectureships (and their research equivalents) in accordance with the criteria described in the document on career progress; - (b) to make recommendations to the Academic Promotions, Advancements and Titles Committee on the award of the title of Reader, in accordance with the criteria described in the document on career progress, when also considering that same individual for promotion to a Senior Lectureship.
+- to approve promotions from Grade A Lectureships to Grade B Lectureships and from Grade B Lectureships to Senior Lectureships (and their research equivalents) in accordance with the criteria described in the document on career progress; - (b) to make recommendations to the Academic Promotions, Advancements and Titles Committee on the award of the title of Reader, in accordance with the criteria described in the document on career progress, when also considering that same individual for promotion to a Senior Lectureship.